 Image credit: @jean_._g

 Speaking of teenage culture, if you’re a closet otaku waiting to unleash your final form, be sure to head over to Ikebukuro in Tokyo.
-The area is famous for anime and cosplay culture, and is home to Japan’s largest anime mall Animate, which has 9 floors teeming with collections of manga and anime-related merch.
+The area is famous for anime and cosplay culture and is home to Japan’s largest anime mall Animate, which has 9 floors teeming with collections of manga and anime-related merch.

 Another must-visit in Tokyo has to be Tokyo DisneyLand.
-It’s entirely possible to spend almost an entire day here with the rides, parades and shows, and reliving our childhoods with our beloved Disney cartoon characters.
+It’s entirely possible to spend almost an entire day here with the rides, parades and shows, and relive our childhoods with our beloved Disney cartoon characters.
 Pro tip: for a truly magical experience, be sure to stay till the fireworks show at night.

 If you’re on a tight budget, not to worry; there are many free things to do in Tokyo like strolling through the gardens of the Imperial Palace, taking a scenic boat ride at the Yokojikken Gawa Shinsui Park or even going on a brewery tour at Suntory Musashino’s factory.